 One of the key functions of our Board of Directors is informed oversight of our risk management process.
-Our Board of Directors administers this oversight function directly, with support from its five standing committees, the audit committee, the nominating and corporate governance committee, the compensation committee, the cybersecurity committee and the sustainability committee, each of which addresses risks specific to their respective areas of oversight.
-In particular, our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken and will take to monitor and control these exposures, including, setting guidelines and policies to govern the process by which risk assessment and management is undertaken.
-The audit committee also monitors compliance with legal and regulatory requirements in addition to oversight of the performance of our system of internal controls and reporting.
-Our nominating and corporate governance committee monitors the effectiveness of our corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
-Our compensation committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
-Our cybersecurity committee acts on behalf of Board to provide oversight responsibility with respect to the Company's information technology use and protection.
-Our sustainability committee assists the Board in overseeing the Company's practices relating to corporate sustainability, including environmental, health and safety, human rights and social matters.
+Our Board of Directors administers this oversight function directly, with support from its five standing committees, the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee, the Cybersecurity Committee, and the Sustainability Committee, each of which addresses risks specific to their respective areas of oversight.
+In particular, our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken and will take to monitor and control these exposures, including, setting guidelines and policies to govern the process by which risk assessment and management is undertaken.
+Our Audit Committee also monitors compliance with legal and regulatory requirements in addition to oversight of the performance of our system of internal controls and reporting.
+Our Nominating and Corporate Governance Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
+Our Cybersecurity Committee acts on behalf of the Board to provide oversight responsibility with respect to the Company's information technology use and protection.
+Our Sustainability Committee assists our Board of Directors in overseeing the Company's practices relating to corporate sustainability, including environmental, health and safety, human rights and social matters.

-Our Board of Directors held 19 meetings in 2021.
-In 2021, our directors attended all of our Board meetings as well as all of the meetings of the committees on which they served.
+Our Board of Directors held six meetings in 2023.
+In 2023, all our directors attended at least 80% of our Board meetings as well as all of the meetings of the committees on which they served.